learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 The Hyper-Text Transfer Protocol (HTTP) is, by definition, a stateless protocol.
 What does "stateless" mean?
 HTTP is called a "stateless protocol" because a server does not attach special meaning to a request, and consequently does not require the server to retain any information about a user or entity for the duration of a request.

 For example, when you log in to http://www.learn.co, you fill out a form with your Github username and password.
-Learn recieves that information and, at that moment in time, knows who you are by matching up that log in information, submitted via a HTTP POST request, with data in it's database.
+Learn receives that information and, at that moment in time, knows who you are by matching up that log in information, submitted via a HTTP POST request, with data in it's database.
 What about after you log in?
 After you log in and click a link for a particular lesson, you are sending another HTTP request to Learn.
 At this point in the process of your interaction with the Learn web application, Learn has no idea who you are!
 But wait, you might be thinking.
 Did I just log in?
 How can Learn forget so easily?
 That is what it means to be "stateless".
-Each web request you send is, from the point of view of the application that is recieving that request, totally independent.
+Each web request you send is, from the point of view of the application that is receiving that request, totally independent.

 Then how, you might be wondering, does Learn (and every other web app) know who I am after I log in?
 Through the use of **sessions**.